pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/routefilterrule.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const routeFilterRule = new azure_nextgen.network.latest.RouteFilterRule("routeFilterRule", {
+const routeFilterRule = new azure_nextgen.network.RouteFilterRule("routeFilterRule", {
     access: "Allow",
     communities: [
         "12076:5030",